Skip to content

 AGATE

 AGATE helps to protect resources hosted by HTTP(S) services, such as an endpoint serving an object store.
-It must be used as a forward authorization service for APISIX.
+It must be used as a forward authorization service for the gateway (e.g. APISIX).

 • a collection name is found in the resource path